My interests lie at the intersection of design, agile, and managing in complex situations.

 Successful start-ups do complexity well, they disrupt it – replacing it with simplicity.
 There is a method to all of this, big organisations and governments can start doing it too.
 But it requires new ways of thinking, learning, making, and taking risk.
 And that’s what I’m interested in.

-Before joining McKinsey & Company I worked as a designer and consultant in the United Kingdom, South Africa, and Kenya.
+I worked as a designer and consultant in the US, UK, South Africa, Kenya, Morocco, Turkey, and Mauritius.
 At amazing big companies like Capgemini and The Open University, and at smaller awesome ones like Flow Interactive.
 I’ve also been the co-founder of two startups, both ran out of runway, but they’ve been the best learning experiences I’ve had to date.

 Why I’m writing this blog